 Duke University - Department of Economics; Federal Reserve Bank of Atlanta - Research Department

 A puzzle in international macroeconomics is that observed real exchange rates are highly volatile.
 Standard international real business cycle (IRBC) models cannot reproduce this fact.
-We show that total factor productivity processes for the United States and the rest of the world are characterized by a vector error correction model (VECM) and that adding cointegrated technology shocks to the standard IRBC model helps explaining the observed high real exchange rate volatility.
-Also, we show that the observed increase of the real exchange rate volatility with respect to output in the past twenty years can be explained by changes in the parameter of the VECM.
+We show that TFP processes for the U.S. and the rest of the world, is characterized by a vector error correction (VECM) and that adding cointegrated technology shocks to the standard IRBC model helps explaining the observed high real exchange rate volatility.
+Also we show that the observed increase of the real exchange rate volatility with respect to output in the last 20 year can be explained by changes in the parameter of the VECM.

 © 2013 Social Science Electronic Publishing, Inc. All Rights Reserved.